prebid/Prebid.js/dev-docs/show-outstream-video-ads.md

 There should be no changes required on the ad ops side, since the outstream units use the standard Prebid creative, line item targeting setup, etc.

-Note that you have the option to show outstream ads with or without an ad server.
-For more information, see the instructions below.

 * TOC
 {:toc }

 ## Prerequisites

-+ Demand from a bidder adapter that supports the `"video-outstream"` media type, and returns a renderer for outstream video in its bid response
++ Inclusion of at least one demand adapter that supports the `"video"` media type
-+ For more technical information about renderers, see [the pull request adding the 'Renderer' type](https://github.com/prebid/Prebid.js/pull/1082)

-## Option 1.
-With an ad server

-This section will take you through the code you need to write to show outstream video ads using Prebid.js.

-### Step 1.
-Set up outstream video slot sizes
-{: .no_toc}

-In your standard Prebid preamble in the header, configure slot sizes to suit your page layout and/or the available demand for those sizes.

-{% highlight js %}

-var pbjs = pbjs || {};

-// ...

-var rightSlotSizes = [[ 300, 250 ], [ 300, 600 ], [ 300, 250 ], [ 100, 100 ]];

-// ...

-{% endhighlight %}

-### Step 2.
-Set up your ad units with the outstream video media type
+## Step 1: Set up ad units with the video media type and outstream context
-{: .no_toc}

-Still in the header, set up your ad units with the `video-outstream` media type.
+Use the `adUnit.mediaTypes` object to set up your ad units with the `video` media type and assign the appropriate context

-As far as what fields are supported in the `video` object, that will depend on the rendering options supported by your preferred bidder adaptor(s).
+The fields supported in a given `bid.params.video` object will vary based on the rendering options supported by each bidder.
 For more information, see [Bidders' Params]({{site.github.url}}/dev-docs/bidders.html).

 {% highlight js %}